Innovation & Excellence in International Publishing & Distribution

 Japan Documents Handbook titles

 This series focuses on the broad field of Japanese Studies, aimed at the worldwide English language scholarly market, published in Tokyo in English.
-Each Handbook will contain an average of 20 newly written contributions on various aspects of the topic, which together comprise an up-to-date survey of use to scholars and students.
+Each Handbook contains an average of 20 newly written contributions on various aspects of the topic, which together comprise an up-to-date survey of use to scholars and students.
 The focus is on Humanities and Social Sciences.

 Handbook of Sport and Japan (Edited by Helen Macnaughanand Verity Postlethwaite)